JeremySavonet/Hackintosh-i7-10700k-Z490-Vision-G/README.md

 - HDMI from internal graphics 5DP not tested)
 - All USB ports
 - 2.5Gbit Ethernet
-- Everything iCloud related (Drive, iMessage, Facetime, unlock with Apple Watch, etc)
+- iCloud related (iMessage, Facetime, etc)
+- Logic Pro X (no stability issue)
 - Temperature monitoring
-- DRM content (Netflix, ATV+, Airplay 2 mirroring etc)
+- DRM content (Netflix, Spotify)
 - Shutdown/Reboot
 - Sleep/Wake-up (issue with my display: needs to be power-off and on)